DunD514/sql-project/README.md

+Got it 👍 — here’s a **clean, recruiter-friendly version** with **limited, tasteful emojis** (used only at section headers).
+This keeps it professional while still visually engaging.

+You can copy–paste this directly into `README.md`.

+---

-# Data Scientist Job Market Analysis (SQL)
+# Data Scientist Job Market Analysis (SQL) 📊

 ## Introduction

-This project analyzes the **Data Scientist job market** using SQL to uncover:
+This project analyzes the **Data Scientist job market** using SQL to identify:

 * The **highest-paying Data Scientist roles**
 * Skills required for **top-paying positions**